Ikromov247/bump_version/README.md

 # Version Bumper

-A language-agnostic tool to bump version numbers in project files.
+A tool to bump version numbers in project files.
 It can be used locally or as a GitHub Action.

 ## Features